ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

        default = 1
    }
    ```
-   **Note** the label "lamp_storage", we will later look for that in the logs to make sure Object Storage service getting created.
+   **Note:** the label "lamp_storage", we will later look for that in the logs to make sure Object Storage service getting created.
 3. Initialize the terraform configuration again by running:

    ```bash